2012 Illinois Spotlight Schools

 - Seven schools are designated as Spotlight Schools for the ninth time.

-- One school has earned both Spotlight Schools and Academic Improvement Awards.
+- 1 schools earned both Spotlight Schools and Academic Improvement Awards.

-- Fifteen schools earned both Spotlight Schools and Academic Excellence Awards.
+- 15 Schools earned both Spotlight Schools and Academic Excellence Awards.

 - Arcadia Elementary School, Olympia Fields